 ‘’We believe in the transformative power of the internet and are keen to deliver the most advanced technologies to our subscribers in order to remain the network of choice.”
 He said

-The service will also enables Carrier aggregation which will allow Safaricom customers benefit from increased bandwidth accessible through the aggregation of different LTE spectrum brands.
+The service will also enable Carrier aggregation which will allow Safaricom customers to benefit from increased bandwidth accessible through the aggregation of different LTE spectrum brands.

 “The direct impact of data on our economy has already been noted through the increasing number of businesses and services offered online.
-With 4G, we can deliver revolutionary services like tele-medicine, virtualization or real-time video that have immediate and transformational impact on our society,” Collymore said.
+With 4G, we can deliver revolutionary services like telemedicine, virtualization or real-time video that have an immediate and transformational impact on our society,” Collymore said.

-With over 3 million smartphones users in the network and 4000 LTE enabled smartphone using Safaricom network, Mr. Collymore said Safaricom is keen to supply affordable 4G-enabled devices including phones routers and modems to the market with a sub Kshs.
+With over 3 million smartphones users in the network and 4000 LTE-enabled smartphones using the Safaricom network, Mr. Collymore said Safaricom is keen to supply affordable 4G-enabled devices including phones routers and modems to the market with a sub-Kshs.
 9000 phone planned for early next year.

 The low cost devices will supplement the already available iPhone 6, iPhone 6 Plus and Huawei P7 smartphones along with 4G modems that shall be available in Safaricom shops and come with a free 4GB data bundle.

 With over 3200 base stations nearly half of which are 3G enabled, Safaricom already has the widest 3G network coverage in the country.

 The service has already been rolled out in Gigiri, Runda, Bururburu, Runda among other areas in Nairobi and Mombasa Island and Changamwe in the Coastal region.